freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/render-state-in-the-user-interface-another-way.md

 ---

 ## Description

 <section id='description'>

-There is another way to access <code>state</code> in a component.
-In the <code>render()</code> method, before the <code>return</code> statement, you can write JavaScript directly.
-For example, you could declare functions, access data from <code>state</code> or <code>props</code>, perform computations on this data, and so on.
-Then, you can assign any data to variables, which you have access to in the <code>return</code> statement.
+There is another way to access `state` in a component.
+In the `render()` method, before the `return` statement, you can write JavaScript directly.
+For example, you could declare functions, access data from `state` or `props`, perform computations on this data, and so on.
+Then, you can assign any data to variables, which you have access to in the `return` statement.

 </section>

 ## Instructions

 <section id='instructions'>

-In the <code>MyComponent</code> render method, define a <code>const</code> called <code>name</code> and set it equal to the name value in the component's <code>state</code>.
+In the `MyComponent` render method, define a `const` called `name` and set it equal to the name value in the component's `state`.
 Because you can write JavaScript directly in this part of the code, you don't have to enclose this reference in curly braces.

-Next, in the return statement, render this value in an <code>h1</code> tag using the variable <code>name</code>.
+Next, in the return statement, render this value in an `h1` tag using the variable `name`.
 Remember, you need to use the JSX syntax (curly braces for JavaScript) in the return statement.

 </section>

 ## Tests

 <section id='tests'>

 ```yml